-8.1 Control of Alignment
+8.1.2 Control of Alignment

 Piles shall be installed as accurately as possible according to the design and drawings either vertically or to the specified batter.
-Greater care should be exercised in respect of installation of single piles or piles in two pile groups.
-As a guide, for vertical piles, an angular deviation of 1.5 percent and for raker piles, a deviation of 4 percent should not be exceeded.
-Piles should not deviate more than 75 mm or D/6 whichever is less (75 mm or D/10whichever is more in case of piles having diameter more than 600 mm) from their designed positions at the working level.
-In the case of single pile under a column the positional deviation should not be more than 50 mm or D/6 whichever is less (100 mm in case of piles having diameter more than 600 mm).
+Greater care should be exercised in respect of installation of single piles or piles in two-pile groups.
+As a guide, an angular deviation of 1.5 percent in alignment for vertical piles and a deviation of 4 percent for raker piles should not be exceeded.
+Piles should not deviate more than 75 mm or D/6 whichever is less (75 mm or D/10 whichever is more in case of piles having diameter more than 600 mm) from their designed positions at the working level.
+In the case of single pile under a column the positional deviation should not be more than 50 mm or D/6whichever is less (10 mm in case of piles having diameter more than 600 mm).
 Greater tolerance may be prescribed for piles cast over water and for raking piles.
 For piles to be cut-off at a substantial depth below the working level, the design shall provide for the worst combination of the above tolerances in position and inclination.
 In case of piles deviating beyond these limits and to such an extent that the resulting eccentricity can not be taken care of by redesign of the pile cap or pile ties, the piles shall be replaced or supplemented by additional piles.
+In case of piles, with non-circular cross-section 'D' should be taken as the dimensions of pile, along which the deviation is computed.
+In such cases the permissible deviation in each direction should be different depending upon the dimension of the pile along that direction.